 Will the AI system support a more egalitarian labor market structure?
 A superstar labor market structure is a situation where a relatively small number of workers dominate the market or satisfy most of the labor demand that exists in it.
-The opposite is an "egalitarian" labor structure where each worker's output is small relative to the output of all other Technological innovations have a great potential for benefit when they create new formal sector jobs, tasks, or markets that did not exist before. workers in the industry.
+The opposite is an "egalitarian" labor structure where each worker's output is small relative to the output of all other workers in the industry.
 The key factor that makes a labor market's structure egalitarian is the presence of a need to invest an additional unit of worker time to serve an additional consumer.
 For example, the rise of the music recording industry has made its labor market structure less egalitarian for musicians.
 Today, to satisfy the demand for music from an additional customer, musicians do not need to physically get in front of them or do any additional work.